Artamus/fpointnet-tiny/README.md

 Install NumPy, SciPy, TensorFlow 2.0-beta1 using pip, currently rc0 does not work.
 For running with a GPU, install appropriate CUDA and CUDNN versions, this code was tested with CUDA 10.1 and CUDNN 7.6 installed via Conda.

+# Data format
+This existing code is written with the assumption that different scenes are numbered (like they are in KITTI) and that the data has already been divided into training, validation (and test) sets.
+The points for each frustum should be contained in a separate file with a file format of `{scene_id}_{frustum_id}.npz`.
+Each of these files should contain `points` (a (None, 4) NumPy ndarray) and `class_name` describing the class, allowed values are `person` and `car`, but this is easily extendable.
+The point of this is to be able to train on a single class when the frustums data contains data from multiple ones.

+Training and validation (and test) data should live in separate folders.

 # Usage
-To train the model the initial data should already be separated into different frustums.
-Currently each frustum should have its own file as a `.npz` file containing `points` and `class_name`.
 If the initial frustums data is not normalized, it should be normalized via `preprocess.py`.

-The training script requires both training and validation data to be passed as separate directories containing the aforementioned files.
+The model can be trained via the training program.

 In addition to training there is a prediction/evaluation program, which takes as input unnormalized frustums data and performs normalization on its own.
-This file requires points to be labelled, but can be easily altered to not require it for new predictions.
+This program requires points to be labelled, but can be easily altered to not require it to make predictions on not-yet-labelled data.